ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 Do you need help?
 Find me at [ryleighnewman.com](https://ryleighnewman.com)

-## Copyright Disclaimer: content owners may not want their work to be uploaded to AI tools.
+## Copyright Disclaimer:

+Content owners may not want their work to be uploaded to AI tools.

 I am not responsible for any copyright infringement.
+Consult authors for permission.